huanghao/learning-python/chapter01/README.rst

 - Version: 2.7 or 3.4
 - `Alternate Implementations`_: cpython, pypy, Jython, IronPython, stackless

-Notes: this tutorial restrict on 2.7 and latest 3.x
+Notes: this tutorial restrict on 2.7 and latest 3.x of cpython

 Features
 --------